To understand how you, your team, or your company are doing on their goals, you’ll want to use Leapsome’s goal analytics.

 These questions determine which filters and groupings you use to create a report.

-Filtering: Use the filters categories on the top of your view to further filter the report.
-You can filter by using filter categories like team, employee (user), tags, cycle, state, purpose, or owner type.
-Directly to the left of the filter option, you'll see a search bar to search directly by Goal name.
+Filtering: Use the filter categories on the top of your view to further filter the report.
+You can filter by using filter categories like Teams, Users, Tags, Cycles, States, Progress, Purposes, Owner types, Competency, Locations, Predefined, or Custom attributes.
+Directly to the left of the filter option, you'll see a search bar to search by Goal name directly.
 You can also use the predefined filter category to display results such as goals with no tag and users and teams that don’t own any goals.
-Any teams/groups/custom attributes you create for your organization will immediately be available to use as a filter under analytics.
+Any teams/groups/custom attributes you create for your organization will immediately be available as a filter under analytics.

-All filter category and their results are combined with AND operators.
-This means if you have selected more than one filter category, the platform will show results that only matches all of filter categories specified by the user.
-For example: if you select filter category 'Teams' > filter option 'Marketing' and filter category 'Tags' > filter option 'Performance goals', the platform will show you goals that are both assigned to the marketing team and has 'Performance Goals' tags attached to it during set up.
+All filter categories and their results are combined with AND operators when different category filters are applied.
+This means if you have selected more than one filter, the platform will show results that only match all of the filter categories specified by the user.
+For example, if you select filter category 'Teams' > filter option 'Marketing' and filter category 'Tags' > filter option 'Performance goals', the platform will show you goals that are both assigned to the marketing team and have 'Performance Goals' tags attached to it during set up.

-However, all filter options within a filter category and their results are combined with OR operators.
-This means if you have selected one or more filter option within a filter category, the platform will show results that matches either of the filter options within the filter category.
-For example: if you select filter category Teams > filter option 'Marketing' and filter category Teams > filter option 'Sales', the platform will show you goals that are either assigned to marketing team, or assigned to sales team, or assigned to both teams.
+However, all filter options within a filter category and their results are combined with OR operators when multiple filters from the same category are chosen.
+This means if you have selected one or more filter options within a singuar filter category, the platform will show results that match either of the filter options within the filter category.
+For example, if you select filter category Teams > filter option 'Marketing' and filter category Teams > filter option 'Sales', the platform will show you goals that are either assigned to the marketing team, assigned to the sales team, or assigned to both teams.

 Information presentation: Choose what kind of information / what kind of presentation suits your needs: